What is Harrow's Digital Infrastructure?

 Be Careful!

-Unlike traditional phones, a phone connected to a broadband router will not work in a power cut, as the router gets its power from the mains.
+Unlike traditional phones, a phone connected to a broadband router will not work in a power cut.
+The router gets its power from the mains.

-If you rely on your landline - for example, you don't have a mobile phone, you're unable to use a mobile phone or you don't have mobile signal inside your home - your provider must make sure you are able to contact the emergency services during a power cut.
-This could be in the form of battery back-up, so your landline will continue to work, or by giving you a basic mobile phone to use in this situation.
+If you use your landline but don't have a mobile, your provider should make sure you can call emergency services during a power cut.
+This applies if you can't use a mobile phone or have no mobile signal in your home.
+This could be a battery back-up.
+It would keep your landline working.
+Or, we could give you a basic mobile phone to use.
 This solution should be provided free of charge to people who are dependent on their landline.

 What is the London Borough of Harrow doing?

-The London Borough of Harrow (LBH) is looking at the implications of the switch off for council housing residents and council services.
-This includes the potential impact on fire alarms, door entry systems, emergency phones in lifts, and vulnerable residents including for example Careline users.
+We are looking at the impact of the switch off on council housing residents and services.
+This includes the impact on fire alarms, door entry systems.
+It also includes vulnerable residents, such as users of Careline.

 More information on the digital switchover